Breast Cancer Surgeon

 Although breast surgeons perform large numbers of operations, surgical options are not the only types of treatment available.
 The various types of treatment and their combinations are something that every patient should be made aware of.
 Their breast cancer surgeon should provide the opportunity to discuss any and all options before any final treatment decision is made.

-A breast surgeon undertakes significant training in surgical oncology, which includes being trained in both diagnosis and treatment.
+A breast cancer surgeon undertakes significant training in surgical oncology, which includes being trained in both diagnosis and treatment.
 This enables them to evaluate and then treat patients.
 This process includes, but is not limited to, assisting women who are suffering from breast pain, reviewing and explaining diagnostic test results to patients, and treating lumps, cysts, and other breast abnormalities.

 The treatment for many of these problems has altered significantly in recent years, thanks to breast cancer research, advances in technology, and growing knowledge and understanding.
 Dr. Gorman believes in utilizing a holistic approach in patient care and treatment, which is why she personally treats all of her patients from the first appointment, so they feel confident and develop trust with their breast cancer surgeon.